 The sculptor, with the cardinal's approval, did more than a mere restoration.
 Hermaphroditus was placed on a large and inviting mattress and the added left leg was so raised that the viewer wonders whether he/she is sleeping or rather waiting for a partner.
 Eventually the statue became a cause of embarrassment and it was shown only to selected visitors.

 In 1807 Prince Camillo Borghese sold to Emperor Napoleon (his brother-in-law) his collection of ancient statues at Palazzo and Villa Borghese which today is the backbone of the Département des Antiquités grecques of the Louvre Museum (although the statues are Roman copies of lost Greek originals).
-You may wish to see another Sleeping Hermaphroditus which were found in Rome and now are at Galleria Borghese, Palazzo Massimo alle Terme and Galleria degli Uffizi in Florence.
+You may wish to see other Sleeping Hermaphroditus which were found in Rome and now are at Galleria Borghese, Palazzo Massimo alle Terme and Galleria degli Uffizi in Florence.